 ‘Disrupting ourselves’: How Personetics & UOB partner in Asia

-“What we want to do is to build the world’s most engaging digital bank here in SE Asia.
+Speaking at the Singapore Fintech Festival in November 2022, Kevin Lam, Head of UOB TMRW and Group Digital Banking at United Overseas Bank (UOB), set out an ambitious vision for his bank: “What we want to do is to build the world’s most engaging digital bank here in SE Asia.
 Our mandate is to look at how, within the bank, we can disrupt banking ourselves rather than wait for disruption to come hit us.”

 As a longtime partner of UOB, Personetics is proud to be part of those efforts.
 We have shared his vision of enabling customer engagement since we were first introduced in 2018, when UOB was in the initial stages of setting up a digital bank. (“It was love at first sight,” Kevin told the SFF audience.)